satinP/satinP/README.md

 # Pedro Satin

-Graduated in Software Engineering (bachelor) and currently working as a Frontend engineer at Banco Inter.
+Graduated in Software Engineering (bachelor), currently working as a Frontend engineer at Banco Inter and as a Teacher at Cesumar.

-Completely passionate about technologies with the goal to contribute more in the open source community.
+Completely passionate about technologies and sharing knowledge, with the goal to contribute more in the open source community.

-Currently studying about Software Architecture, Cloud Computing and Blockchain.
+Currently studying about Software Architecture & Cloud Computing.

 You can find or contact me at: